mdedwards/slippery-chicken/install.md

 choco install lilypond
 ```

-If none of these options are viable for you, head to this site and install
+If none of these options are available, head to this site and install
 LilyPond according to the directions given there:
 [LilyPond](https://lilypond.org)